inform-us/requirements_specifications/informus/rules/pain.md

 Tooltip display = process limit n-number with the label "number of measurements".

-## Chart 2b AMBER/RED [Measurement Interval chart] - moderate severe pain
+## Chart 2b AMBER/RED [Assessment Measurement chart] - moderate severe pain
 1. Look at AMBER/RED category measurement intervals in that week
 2. Numerator = count of time intervals that are ≤ 1:00 hour for the AMBER/RED category
 3. Denominator = count of all AMBER/RED category time intervals (unadjusted)